quqkuk/qmk_firmware/keyboards/redox/keymaps/quq/readme.md

-# The default keymap for Redox
+# My keymap for the Redox Keyboard